lowatt/lowatt-enedis/doc/homologation.md

 ConsultationMesuresDetaillees v2.0
 ----------------------------------

+**The decommissioning of this version is planned for the end of 2023.**

+> La version 2 du webservice ConsultationMesureDetaillees sera décomissionné fin 2023.

 | Case            | Command                                                                                           |
 |-----------------|---------------------------------------------------------------------------------------------------|
 | CMD2-R1 (C1-C4) | `lowatt-enedis details 30001610071843 COURBE --from 2022-04-01 --to 2022-04-07`                   |